IsabellaFreese/IsMoMe-Berufstest/README.md

 The project was programmed with Java in Eclipse.
 The GUI-Toolkits Swing and AWT were used.

 ## Who worked on the projekt?
-This was a teamwork with Isabella Freese and Melody Fuhrmann
+This was a teamwork with Mona Orschmann and Melody Fuhrmann